Majors, Minors and Concentrations Details

 Individuals completing the exercise science program will also meet many of the educational eligibility requirements of the American College of Sports Medicine for certification as a Health Fitness Specialist and/or Clinical Exercise Specialist, and many of the educational eligibility requirements of the National Strength and Conditioning Association for certification as a Certified Personal Trainer (NSCA-CPT) and Certified Strength and Conditioning Specialist (CSCS).

 Students must have a minimum overall grade point average of 2.5 to declare a major in Exercise Science.
 Students must maintain a minimum overall grade point average of 2.5 to remain a major in the program.
-Exercise Science majors must have a grade point average of 3.0 or greater in required Department of Physical Education and Exercise Science coursework to graduate.
+Exercise Science majors must have a grade point average of 3.0 or greater in required Department of Kinesiology coursework to graduate.

 Degree requirements (60 credits)